-Students with an earned baccalaureate degree from a regionally accredited institution may enroll as a non-degree student with no limitation on the number of semester hours credit that may be earned.
+Students with an earned baccalaureate degree from a regionally accredited institution may enroll as non-degree students with no limitation on the number of semester hours credit that may be earned.

-- 12. RE-ADMISSION OF FORMER STUDENTS: Former students are defined as those who have enrolled at Darton College at some time in the past but were not enrolled the previous semester.
-Students in this category must provide the following: - a.
-A properly completed application for re-admission.
+- 13. RE-ADMISSION OF FORMER STUDENTS: Former students are defined as those who have enrolled at Darton College at some time in the past but were not enrolled the previous semester.
+Students in this category must provide the following: - A properly completed application for re-admission.
 There is no application fee for former students. - A certified transcript of undergraduate work from all colleges or universities attended since the last enrollment at Darton College.
-Students who re-enroll after a period of suspension re-enter on Academic Probation. - 13.
+Students who re-enroll after a period of suspension re-enter on Academic Probation. - 14.
 ADMISSION TO SPECIAL COURSES: Requirements for admission to seminars, short courses, and institutes that carry academic credit are the same as for admission to any other regular college course.
-Requirements for admission to non-credit seminars, short courses, and institutes will be published at the time of the announcement of the course offering. - 14.
-EXCEPTIONAL OR UNIQUE CIRCUMSTANCES: Recognizing that not all applicants have the same needs or qualifications, Darton College makes provisions for those applicants who might profit from an educational experience at the College but, for some reason, do not satisfy all requirements.
+Requirements for admission to non-credit seminars, short courses, and institutes will be published at the time of the announcement of the course offering.

+- 15. EXCEPTIONAL OR UNIQUE CIRCUMSTANCES: Recognizing that not all applicants have the same needs or qualifications, Darton College makes provisions for those applicants who might profit from an educational experience at the College but, for some reason, do not satisfy all requirements.
 Such cases are considered separately, and each is judged on its own merits.
-Persons admitted under these provisions will be classified in the appropriate group described above. - 15.
+Persons admitted under these provisions will be classified in the appropriate group described above. - 16.
 ADMISSION TO SPECIALIZED PROGRAMS: Certain specialized programs such as Cardiovascular Technology, Dental Hygiene, Diagnostic Medical Sonography, Emergency Medical Services, Health Information Technology, Human Services Technology, Medical Laboratory Technology, Nursing, Occupational Therapy Assistant, Physical Therapy Assistant and Respiratory Care have additional admissions requirements.
 The applicant for one of these programs must first gain admission to the College before being considered for these programs.
 Admission to the College does not insure admission to a specialized program.
-See the specific program area for additional admissions requirements for each program.

-- 16. INDIVIDUALS WITH PHYSICAL, MEDICAL, OR LEARNING DISABILITIES: Darton College complies with all aspects of the Public Law 504 and Americans With Disabilities Act requirements for accommodating students with disabilities.
+See the specific program area for additional admissions requirements for each program. - 17.
+INDIVIDUALS WITH PHYSICAL, MEDICAL, OR LEARNING DISABILITIES: Darton College complies with all aspects of the Public Law 504 and Americans With Disabilities Act requirements for accommodating students with disabilities.
 In addition, the University System of Georgia has established special guidelines for students with learning disabilities.
-Therefore, disabled students are encouraged to: - Contact the Coordinator of Disability Services before taking the COMPASS test if alternative testing procedures are appropriate.
-(Information provided to the Disabled Student Services office is strictly confidential and will remain separate from application materials.) - b.
+Therefore, students with disabilities are encouraged to: - Contact the Coordinator of Disability Services before taking the COMPASS test if alternative testing procedures are appropriate.
+(Information provided to the Disability Services office is strictly confidential and will remain separate from application materials.) - b.
 Contact the Coordinator of Disability Services to get a list of the required test battery to validate the existence of a learning disability. - c.
 Complete the voluntary self-disclosure form that will be sent with the letter of acceptance. - d.
-Work through the Coordinator of Disability Services to arrange any special academic or scheduling accommodations that may be required. - 17.
-GED Recipients: GED recipients must adhere to the following guidelines: - a.
+Work through the Coordinator of Disability Services to arrange any special academic or scheduling accommodations that may be required. - e.
+All students, regardless of disability, must follow conduct and attendance policies.

+18. GED Recipients: GED recipients must adhere to the following guidelines:

+- a.
 Students must submit an application for admission and \$20.00 fee. - b.
-Students' composite GED test scores must total at least 2250 (passing.) - c.
-Students who score above 2750 are eligible for regular admission. - d.
+Students must submit a completed immunization form. - c.
+Students' must submit composite GED test scores of a minimum 2250 (passing.) - d.
 Students must submit an official copy of high school transcripts. - e.
-Students must submit G.E.D. scores.
+Students must take the COMPASS placement test.